kitty7756/CPSC312-KingdomOfZed/README.md

 > Identical to the Skyscrapers Puzzle on [BrainBashers](http://www.brainbashers.com/skyscrapers.asp)

+Calling *zed INPUT* returns a grid of solution or empty grid.

 Calling *kingdomOfZedSolver INPUT* returns either *NOTHING*, or a solution *Just a* if a it exists.